F-Stack/f-stack/tools/README.md

 # Introduction

+Compile ff tools

+    make

+Install ff tools, all ff tools will be installed to `/usr/local/bin/f-stack/`, and some soft link will be created in `/usr/local/bin`, such as `ff_top`,`ff_traffic`, etc.

+    make install

 Directory `compat` implements an ipc library using dpdk `rte_ring` and ports some source files compatible with FreeBSD and Linux.

 Directory `sbin` contains all the tools binary that compiled.